katsisou/cbr-modern-site/README.md

 ### Canberra Modern
 - The final and the low-fi is how I wanted it to be.
 - But preferably would want the headings to be moving slowly and not too big, so it're more readable.
+- I chose the colour red is becuase it is part of the colour palette of the logo but also because it is the colour to be alert and aware which briefly makes it curious for viewers to click on it.

 ### Canberra Modern information page
 ![Alt text](/assets/images/low-fi%20prototypes%202.png)